j1and1/GodotUnityAdsInterface/README.md

-# Unity ads for gotod using new export template system
+# Unity ads for godot using new export template system

+Current version of the `UnityAdsGodot.aar` and example project is available for download [here](https://drive.google.com/drive/folders/1-Hvndx5IQzCcskAWwRClNfgGxzfG--AD?usp=sharing)

 ## Requirements